 The revised IP 16 was discussed during the meeting on Oct 29th 2020.
 The revised version still includes two timelines, one that is considered very realistic and another that is accelerated as much as industry believes is feasible.
 This new proposed timeline was close enough to a revised timeline given in an update to WP 17 presented at the same meeting that a compromise consensus could be reached on a timeline (see below).

-Consensus Timeline for DFMC Development
+GWG proposed Timeline for DFMC Development

 During the GWG telecon on October 29th, the group came to an agreement on some basic principles: